parallelvirtualcluster/pvc/docs/about.md

 #### I want feature X, does it fit with PVC?

 That depends on the specific feature.
 I will limit features to those that align with the overall goals of PVC, that is to say, to provide an easy-to-use hyperconverged virtualization system focused on redundancy.
 If a feature suits this goal it is likely to be considered; if it does not, it will not.
-PVC is rapidly approaching the completion of its 1.0 roadmap, which I consider feature-complete for the primary usecase, and future versions may expand in scope.
+PVC is rapidly approaching the completion of its 1.0 road-map, which I consider feature-complete for the primary use-case, and future versions may expand in scope.

 ### Storage Questions